Shellywell123/Solar_System/README.md

 - Animation coming soon

 ## Potential Goals
- - Image overlays for planet surfaces
+ - Image overlays for planet surfaces (will allow for planet rotaions to be visible)
- - live position of planets
+ - live position of planets (animated + opt to pan through time)
+ - make each dash of a planets orbit represent one day
+ - accurate eliptical orbits with processions (all obrits curently fixed inline with x axis)
- - moons and rings added
+ - accurate moons and rings
  - approximate star positions and brightnesses in background
  - could add satelites and space mission trajectories